Geodesic: Metric geometry

 If the last equality is satisfied for all t_{1}, t_{2} ∈ I, the geodesic is called a minimizing geodesic or shortest path.

 In general, a metric space may have no geodesics, except constant curves.
 At the other extreme, any two points in a length metric space are joined by a minimizing sequence of rectifiable paths, although this minimizing sequence need not converge to a geodesic.
+The metric Hopf-Rinow theorem provides situations where a length space is automatically a geodesic space.

+Common examples of geodesic metric spaces that are often not manifolds include metric graphs, (locally compact) metric polyhedral complexes, infinite-dimensional pre-Hilbert spaces, and real trees.